-Annualized pensionable earnings assumed for each member for calendar year 2023 were based on 7 months of the annualized actual 2022-2023 school year earnings plus 5 months of the annualized estimated 2023-2024 school year earnings.
-Estimated school year earnings reflect an inflationary increase (actual negotiated increase, if known, otherwise assumed), and a promotional increased based on the increase rates above over the prior school year earnings are not available, such as for new Plan members, annualized pensionable earnings from the 2023-2024 school year are used to estimate calendar year 2023 earnings.
+Annualized pensionable earnings assumed for each member for calendar year 2024 were based on 7 months of the annualized actual 2023-2024 school year earnings plus 5 months of the annualized estimated 2024-2025 school year earnings.
+Estimated school year earnings reflect an inflationary increase (actual negotiated increase, if known, otherwise assumed), and a promotional increase based on the increase rates above over the prior school year earnings.
+If prior school year earnings are not available, such as for new Plan members, annualized pensionable earnings from the 2024-2025 school year are used to estimate calendar year 2024 earnings.
 This is the same method as used in the previous valuation.